HappySeaFox/tht/HOWTO.md

 ## Outdated features

-THT is not maintained anymore.
+THT is no longer actively developed.
 Pull requests to fix any issues are highly welcomed.
 The following features no longer work correctly:

 - Dropbox support
 - Briefing Stock Splits plugin